 It also just wouldn’t have looked right.
 I would have needed to sand the original finish down smooth with the areas with no finish anymore.
 But with the finish already gumming up, trying to sand would have been a nightmare in itself.

-And you know, maybe, maybe it would have worked out alright if I would have it sit for a few days and dry completely.
-Maybe I was just overthinking it, but if that’s the case, I’m glad I over thought it, because I would have hated to provide a customer with a piece that I wasn’t sure about lasting.
+And you know, maybe it would have worked out alright if I would have let it sit for a few days and dry completely.
+Maybe I was just overthinking it, but if that isn’t the case, I’m glad I over thought it, because I would have hated to provide a customer with a piece that I wasn’t sure about lasting.

 P.S.
 I didnt strip inside of the cabinets because the finish was just fine.
 I also ended up repairing some missing veneer with my favorite method.
-You can see my facebook LIVE video here, or catch this tutorial as well!
+Check out this post on how to repair damaged furniture.